Background

 - Ongoing efforts to modernize Land Use Planning and consider cumulative effects.

-- Ongoing projects focused on governance and managing watersheds, including in the Nicola Valley, the Upper Bulkley and Morice River watersheds, and the Hullcar Valley.
+- Ongoing projects focused on governance and managing watersheds, including in the Nicola Valley, the Koksilah Watershed, the Upper Bulkley and Morice River watersheds, and the Hullcar Valley.

-The province is working to address many environmental priorities such as biodiversity, conservation, invasive species and clean energy.
-The government will collaborate to ensure the Watershed Security Strategy is coordinated with these priorities.
+The Province is working to address many environmental priorities such as biodiversity, conservation, invasive species and clean energy at the same time.
+Government will work with others to make sure the final Watershed Security Strategy is coordinated with these priorities.